AlibabaCloudDocs/waf/intl.en-US/User Guide/Use the DNS proxy mode to configure WAF/Website configuration.md

 **Note:** The protocol and the port must be the same as those of the origin server IP address.
 You cannot change the port after it is specified.

+    -   HTTP2.0 uses the same port as HTTPS does.
  |
     |**Any layer 7 proxy \(e.g. Anti-DDoS/CDN\) enabled?**|Select yes or no based on the actual status of your website.
 If you need to configure a layer 7 proxy to redirect requests before WAF, select **yes**.
 Otherwise, WAF cannot obtain the real IP addresses of clients that initiate requests to your website.|
     |**Load balancing algorithm**|When multiple origin server addresses are specified, select **IP hash** or **Round-robin**.
 WAF will distribute requests to these servers based on the specified algorithm to balance the load.|